-Today, most of the modern gadgets are equipped with lithium-ion batteries, but not so long ago, manufacturers equipped their devices with only nickel batteries.
+Today, most modern gadgets are equipped with Lithium Ion Battery Myths And Realities, but not so long ago, manufacturers equipped their devices with only nickel batteries.
 Of course, such changes in the configuration of modern electronic devices could not occur without consequences, one of which was confusion among users.
-This article is devoted to what would dispel at least some of the myths that have arisen and accompanying lithium-ion batteries.
+This article is devoted to what would dispel at least some of the Myths that have arisen and accompanying lithium-ion batteries.

 A New Device Definitely Needs To Be Fully Charged